JKWA/Algorithms/README.md

 # Algorithms
 Writing and reviewing basic algorithms in Node.js

-##Bubble Sort
+## Bubble Sort
 Sort an array of numbers or strings using bubble sort.

+## Selection Sort
+Sort an array of numbers or strings using selection sort.

 ## Merge Sort
-Add items and array of items, get and print array, and merge sort.
+Add an item, an array of items, get and print array, and merge sort.

 ## Binary Search
-Search sorted arrays by splitting.
+Search sorted arrays by splitting array until the midpoint equals the searched value (or returns false).

 ## Graph
 Add and delete vertices and edges, check size and relations, traverse, get paths, and print graphs.